giellalt/giellalt.github.io/dicts/pre-commit.md

 ## Enable pre-commit

 After installing, it needs to be enabled in each dictionary repository you work in.
-If unsure, first check that the repository contains the necessary configuration and testing script. `cd` into the root directory of your dictionary and execute `ls .pre-commit-config.yaml .githooks`.
+If unsure , first check that the repository contains the necessary configuration file and testing script. `cd` into the root directory of your dictionary and execute `ls .pre-commit-config.yaml .githooks`.
 You should see something like the following:
 ```
 .pre-commit-config.yaml